 You might also want to take some time to learn things that can help keep you from being stuck in this same situation NEXT time.
 Sometimes it’s the kinds of jobs we choose.
 Or our approach.
 It can even be a mindset or what we expect for ourselves — and what we believe we deserve.

-Some articles to help you get started
+Posts to help you get started

 I’ve put together some articles that I hope can help.
 Feel free to browse over time, so the ideas get a chance to build inside.
 And you might be surprised by the new ideas you yourself come up with.